benj-lazaro/100-days-of-code-python-pro-bootcamp/day-25/readme.md

 * Create a new .CSV file & write the Dataframe

 The US States games will:
-* Ask the player to name the 50 states of the US
+* Ask the player to type the name of 50 states of the US
 * Correct answers are added (overlaid) over the US map
+* Discretely type "Exit" to exit the game
+* Generate a .CSV for the state(s) that were not guessed

 ### How does it work?
 On the command-line (or terminal), type the following:<br>